Understanding SEER Ratings

 The following are a number of tips that you should keep in mind in regards to comparing SEER ratings on various HVAC units:

 To ensure that you are purchasing an HVAC unit with a high SEER rating, look at units that are approved by ENERGY STAR®.
-All ENERGY STAR approved HVAC units must have an SEER rating of at least 14.5 in order to be meet ENERGY STAR standards.
+All ENERGY STAR-approved HVAC units must have a SEER rating of at least 14.5 in order to meet ENERGY STAR standards.

 Questions?
 Ask Us About SEER Ratings!

-The SEER rating is an important factor to keep in mind when you are comparing different HVAC units.
-For more advice concerning an HVAC system upgrade, be sure to contact W.F.
+The SEER rating is an important factor to keep in mind when comparing different HVAC units.
+Our team can help you choose the right SEER rating for your home.
+For more help understanding SEER ratings or advice concerning an HVAC system upgrade, be sure to contact W.F.
 Smith today.